-AUTOMOBILE SALES AND SERVICE: Land or structures used for either or both the sale of new or used vehicles, and the maintenance, servicing, and repairing of vehicles.
+AUTOMOBILE SALES: Land or structures used for sale of new or used vehicles.

 BANK: An institution where money is deposited, kept, lent or exchanged.

 BASE FLOOD: The flood having a one percent chance of being equaled or exceeded in any given year.